PaperMC/docs/docs/paper/dev/api/plugin-messaging.md

 ### What did we just do?

-We sent a plugin message on the `bungeecord:main` channel!
+We sent a plugin message on the `BungeeCord` channel!
 The message we sent was a byte array that contained two strings converted to bytes: `Connect` and `hub2`.

 Our proxy server received the message through the player who triggered the `PlayerJumpEvent` on our Java server.
 Then, it recognized the channel as its own and in alignment with BungeeCord's format sent our player to the `hub2` server.